mapbox/mapbox-directions-swift/README.md

 v0.7.0 is the last release of MapboxDirections.swift written in Swift 2.3.
 The `swift2.3` branch corresponds to this release, plus any critical bug fixes that have been applied since.
 All subsequent releases will be based on the `master` branch, which is written in Swift 3.
 The Swift examples below are written in Swift 3; see the `swift2.3` branch’s readme for Swift 2.3 examples.

-The Examples directory in this repository contains example applications written in Swift and Objective-C that demonstrate how to use the framework.
-To run them, you need to use [CocoaPods](http://cocoapods.org) 1.2 to install the dependencies.
+This repository contains example applications written in Swift and Objective-C that demonstrate how to use the framework.
+To run them, you need to use [Carthage](https://github.com/Carthage/Carthage) 0.19 or above to install the dependencies.
 More examples and detailed documentation are available in the [Mapbox API Documentation](https://www.mapbox.com/api-documentation/?language=Swift#directions).

 ## Usage